0xae/objective-m/README.md

 Building up things
 ===============
-objective-m is written in pure ISO C++, so it shall compile fine on unix/linux.
+objective-m is written in pure ISO C++0x, so it shall compile fine on unix/linux.
 To build the shell run: